ploetz-zeller/symbio-documentation/docs/admin/services/sap-solution-manager-connector/SolmanInterfaceSetUpGuide.md

 5. (Optional) Change Serilog settings in appsetting.json if needed.

-## 2. Setting SolMan interface run on premise
+## 2. Setting SAP Solution Manager run on premise
-Step two is needed only if the solman microservice is isntalled on premise.
+Step two is needed only if the SAP Solution Manager microservice is isntalled on premise.
-Here it will be explained how to set up the solman microservice on IIS to run on an on premise solution.
+Here it will be explained how to set up the SAP Solution Manager microservice on IIS to run on an on premise solution.
-Prerequisites for setting solman interface on premise:
+Prerequisites for setting SAP Solution Manager interface on premise:
-* Running symbio instance(1904 or higher)
+1. Running symbio instance(1904 or higher)
-* Valid relational database connection string for a database the microservice can use.
+2. Valid relational database connection string for a database the microservice can use.
 An empty database has to be created manually.
-* Accessible SolMan instance ***https://{ip}:{port}/sap/opu/odata/sap/processmanagement/*** with provided valid certificate
+3. Accessible SAP Solution Manager instance ***https://{ip}:{port}/sap/opu/odata/sap/processmanagement/*** with provided valid certificate
-* Provided valid cefitficate for solman interface.
+4. Provided valid cefitficate for SAP Solution Manager interface.
 Who is responsible for this?
-* For the machine where the microservie will run we need .Net Core Hosting bundle (for .Net core 2.2 applications) installed
+5. For the machine where the microservie will run we need .Net Core Hosting bundle (for .Net core 2.2 applications) installed
-* Powershell version 5 or higher (so we can run the install script)
+6. Powershell version 5 or higher (so we can run the install script)

 ### 2.1 Get zip file of a microservice build